-In a former chapter mention was made of a property which is possessed under certain conditions by various plants belonging to the Leguminosæ-that of being able to utilise the free nitrogen of the air in the construction of proteid food-substances.
+In a former chapter mention was made of a property which is possessed under certain conditions by various plants, particularly by some members of the Leguminosathat of being able to utilise the free nitrogen of the air in the construction of protein food-substances.
 The power was shown to be connected with the formation of certain tubercular structures upon the roots of the leguminous plant.
 These tubercles are swellings of the cortex of the root, the cells of which are inhabited by a particular fungus, which breaks up in their interior into curious bacterioid bodies.
 The exact nature of the fungus has not been accurately determined.
 The soil contains many of these bacterium-like bodies, which make their way into the interior of the leguminous plants by penetrating their root-hairs, and growing down them into the cortex of the root.
 In the cells of the latter the penetrating filaments bud off the bacterioid bodies in great numbers.
-The stimulus resulting from the invasion causes a considerable hypertrophy of the roots at the points attacked, and the tubercles are the result.
-The fungus appears to have the power of fixing atmospheric nitrogen, bringing it into some combination, the exact nature of which is unknown, but which serves as the starting point of proteid synthesis, either by the green plant or by the intruder.
+The stimulus resulting from the invasion causes a considerable hypertrophy of the cortex of the roots at the points attacked, and tubercles are frequently the result.
+The fungus appears to have the power of fixing atmospheric nitrogen, bringing it into some combination, the exact nature of which is unknown, but which serves as the starting point of protein synthesis, either by the green plant or by the intruder.
 The relationship is clearly of great advantage to both organisms, the fungus obtaining its carbohydrate supplies from the green plant, much as is the case in the lichens already described.